-Republicans' Health Plan May Not Fix The Problems They Want To Fix
+Analysis: GOP Health Plan May Not Fix The Problems They Want To Fix

 Let's start with the collapsing insurance market.

-"It's debatable whether the market is imploding or not," says Cynthia Cox, Associate Director of the Program for the Study of Health Reform and Private Insurance at the Kaiser Family Foundation.
+"It's debatable whether the market is imploding or not," says Cynthia Cox, associate director of the Program for the Study of Health Reform and Private Insurance at the Kaiser Family Foundation.

-"On one hand they're getting rid of the individual mandate [for most people to buy insurance], and that would have the effect of destabilizing the market and raising premiums," Cox says.
+"On one hand, they're getting rid of the individual mandate [for most people to buy insurance], and that would have the effect of destabilizing the market and raising premiums," Cox says.

 And the penalty for allowing a gap in your health insurance coverage could help, or it could make it worse, she says.